 Another bonus: The fat-focused diet helped people maintain better insulin sensitivity, too.
 Not so with the high-carb diet, which seemed to encourage body fat to relocate to people's bellies.

-- Q How can the Mediterranean diet reduce my risk of type 2 diabetes?
+- Q How does the Mediterranean diet help prevent diabetes?

-- Q Why should I eat a Mediterranean diet?
+- Q What are two important components of a Mediterranean diet?

-- Q What foods can I eat on the Mediterranean diet?
+- Q What are the possible benefits of the Mediterranean diet?